nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Listing all persons: `ls -contacts`

-Shows a list of all persons in the address book.
+Shows a list of all persons in UNIon.

 Format: `ls -contacts`

 #### Editing a person: `vim`

-Edits an existing person in the address book.
+Edits an existing person in the UNIon.

 Format: `vim INDEX [-n NAME] [-p PHONE] [-e EMAIL] [-a ADDRESS] [-t TAG]…​`